pratyushpane/Glocal_warriors/README.md

 deployment.

-TASK 2: CanSat CAD DESIGN
+ CanSat CAD DESIGN

-Abstract— This paper going to present the design and making off the CanSat, which a small satellite, which exactly fit
+ the design and making off the CanSat, which a small satellite, which exactly fit

 in the standard soda can.
 The main goal is to make a functional CansSat which have the compartment for the Avionics,